dvdgrth/bits/linux/README.md

 # linux
-I am using ubuntu.
+I'm using ubuntu.

 ## Where to store git repos in Filesystem Hierarchy Standard (/home, /var, etc.)?
 Doesn't really matter.
-I am using ~/git/<repo> for now.
+I am using ~/git/repo_name for now.